Avaiga/taipy-doc/tools/README.md

-# Taipy tools
+# Taipy Documentation tools

-This directory contains files that are consumed by tools that are used to build, test or document Taipy.
+This directory contains the files used by [mkdocs](https://www.mkdocs.org/) to generate the documentation set.

-- `mkdocs`: is the directory where mkdoc-specific files are located.
+   - `assets`: stores MkDocs items that are used during the build process.
-   This is what is used to build Taipy's documentation
+   - `generate_viselements.py`: Python script that translates the visual elements documentation from `taipy-gui` to formats that MkDocs can use.
-- `generate_controls_ref.py`: a Python script that merges the reference documentation for Taipy controls, that can be found in <taipy>/gui/doc.
+   - `postprocess.py`: Python post-processor that runs after MkDocs has generated the documentation, to fix ultimate small issues.